sunshine055/reduce_disinformation/README.md

-This page is in service of an activist effort to reduce promulgation of deadly disinformation worldwide by:
+This page part of an activist effort to reduce promulgation of deadly disinformation worldwide by:

-Holding Companies Accountable For Their Indirect Financing Of Deadly Disinformation
+<i>Holding Companies Accountable For Their Indirect Financing Of Deadly Disinformation</i>

 1. Intro<br>
 2. Goal Description<br>